Pupil Premium Grant

 Funding is allocated within the school budget by financial year.
 This budget enables the school to plan its intervention and support programme.
 Expenditure is therefore planned and implemented by academic year as shown.

-As an inclusive school, Hollins Grundy strongly believes that no pupil should be disadvantaged as a result of background and ensures that resources and support are also provided for children who may not necessarily be eligible for free school meals or looked after, but who have been identified by the school as being at an educational disadvantage compared to their peers.
+As an inclusive school (we were awarded the Bury inclusion Quality Mark in 2022) Hollins Grundy strongly believes that no pupil should be disadvantaged as a result of background and ensures that resources and support are also provided for children who may not necessarily be eligible for free school meals or looked after, but who have been identified by the school as being at an educational disadvantage compared to their peers.

-- We ensure that the teaching and learning opportunities meet the needs of all the pupils.
+- We ensure that quality first teaching meets the needs of all the pupils.